-NEHU is performing well and it has been re-accredited by the National Assessment & Accreditation Council (NAAC) as an 'A' grade university in 2009.
+NEHU has been consistently performing well and it was re-accredited by the National Assessment & Accreditation Council (NAAC) as an 'A' grade university in 2009.
 NEHU has also been adjudged as a 'University with Potential for Excellence' in 2006 by the University Grants Commission making it one of the top few universities in India.
 According to India Today Nielsen Survey NEHU ranked 16 in 2012 (as against 22 in 2011 and 25 in 2010) among the top 50 universities in India.
 According to the ranking made by National Institutional Ranking Framework, Ministry of Human Resource Development, Government of India, NEHU ranked No.15 in 2016 among the top 100 Univiersities in India.

 The Department of Economics